 Disability for the purposes of this policy, according to the Equality Act 2010 (The Act), is defined as limitations going beyond the normal difference in ability which may exist among people.
 The impairments which give rise to the disability, must meet the statutory requirements as set out in the Act (section 6 and schedule 1) and must have a long-term, substantial adverse effect on a person’s day to day activities.

 The objective of this policy is to ensure that all members of staff both current and prospective, learners both current and prospective and all other external stakeholders are selected, promoted or otherwise treated solely based on the relevant aptitudes, skills and abilities they possess.
 The policy also confirms our commitment to promoting and implementing opportunity in learning.
 We aim in all our learning programmes to offer an inclusive learning environment that enables a diverse student population.

 In order to facilitate inclusion and wider access to both training and CPD, Vetpol Ltd’s materials and processes have been designed to accommodate online learning and examinations.
-Furthermore, in order to fulfil their legal obligations as SQPs registered in the United Kingdom, prospective students and SQPs will have to have the ability to read, write and otherwise communicate in good English both face-to-face and online.
+Furthermore, in order to fulfil their legal obligations as professionals involved in the prescription and supply of veterinary pharmaceuticals registered in the United Kingdom, prospective learners and SQPs will have to have the ability to read, write and otherwise communicate in good English both face-to-face and online.
 As the Vetpol training materials are designed both for online studying and for examination on a computer, students and SQPs will need to be able to use a computer and access online information to function as a SQP.